tmtk75/tmtk75.github.io/_posts/2013-04-02-ltsv_style_access_log_in_tomcat.md

 ---
 ## LTSV + fluentd is nice

-LTSV is "labeled Tab-separated Values", [http://ltsv.org/](http://ltsv.org/).
+LTSV is "Labeled Tab-separated Values", [http://ltsv.org/](http://ltsv.org/).

 A typical access log of Apache is like: